Developing Next-Generation Radiotherapy Delivery and Expertise at the UI

 Activities to date:

-• Established the Summer Cancer Undergraduate Research Program (SCURP) for underrepresented minority students.
+• Established the Summer Cancer Undergraduate Research Program (SCURP).

 • Finalized vault renovation plans, selected a contractor, and began the renovation process.
 The floor was reinforced to support additional required radiation shielding walls.
 Shielding calculations have been completed and will be included in a report for the Iowa Department of Public Health.